lenapan/06_javascriptQuiz/README.md

 # Coding a multiple choice quiz using `vanilla JS`

 ## Description
-Please see [Class Assignment](ClassAssignment.md) for homework instructions.
-* Below is a boiler-plate html page we started with.
+* Below is a boiler-plate html page to start with.
 I changed some of the wording and font for the timer:

-* From here, I built three scripts from scratch using 100% vanilla JavaScript.
+* From here, I built three scripts from scratch.
 The first one is a `questions.js` file which contains an array of 10 question objects I came up with.
 For testing purposes, the correct answer is "yes."
 From there, I wrote `logic.js` with eventListeners to compare and keep track of correct answers as well as a timer penalty if user gets an answer wrong.
 Lastly, the `scores.js` file is to append all saved data from localStorage onto a separate 'high scores' html page.

 ![Coding Quiz](img/boilerPlate.png)